 Agencies may determine the appropriate rate of pay within the appropriate salary range for employees at the time of initial employment with the agency, which includes rehires and employees who transfer from another state agency or institution of higher education.
 State agencies subject to the Position Classification Act are responsible for ensuring that all positions are classified properly on an annual basis and may perform a monthly review of job assignments.
-In the property of the position of the property of the position of the property of the position of the property of the prope
+217

-Information and guidance on reviewing jobs and conducting job analyses is available in the Job Classification Review Guide on the State Auditor's Office's State Classification Team Web site at http://www.hr.sao.texas.gov/Resources/Guides/.
+Information and guidance on reviewing jobs and conducting job analyses is available in the Job Classification Review Guide on the State Auditor's Office's State Classification Team website at https://hr.sao.texas.gov/Resources/Guides/.